Euan Ong

 this tells us about the algorithms they've learned in order to do so.

-I'm currently probing the foundations of neural
+Previously, I've probed the foundations of neural

 algorithmic